Akiya-Research-Institute/NNEngine-API/doc_en/docs/how-to-use-onnxruntime-module.md

 === "BP"

 	1. Call "Get Input Tensor Info" to confirm the order of the input tensors as well as their types and sizes.
 	2. Add variables of byte, integer, integer64, or float arrays whose types and sizes match the previous results.
+		If you are using UE5 and float arrays for input.
+You need to create *single-precision* float arrays.
+See [this page](../ue5-float-bp).
 	3. Call "Bind Input xxx Array" for each input tensor and specify the created array as the data input sources to the ONNX model.

 	![](images/OnnxRuntime_bindInput.png){ loading=lazy }